 When you expand the entry, you can see the events added to your custom integration.

 The Umbrella Enforcement API provides an endpoint to list the destinations in the custom destination list.
-For more information about the Umbrella Enforcement API, see List Enforced Domains.
+For more information, see Umbrella Enforcement API Request Samples.

 To start to block DNS requests for domains found in your custom destination list, add the security setting for the integration to a policy.
 For information about security settings, see Manage Security Settings.